nu-rust-course/web/style/strings_are_for_text.md

+---
-## Strings are for text
+title: Strings are for text
+---

-[Boolean blind](boolean_blindness.md) code collapses information that it needs down to a `bool`, typically requiring it to do extra work to get that information again in the future.
+[Boolean blind](boolean_blindness.html) code collapses information that it needs down to a `bool`, typically requiring it to do extra work to get that information again in the future.
 By analogy, we could say that code suffers from “text blindness” when it hides hard-won knowledge in an obscure and difficult to use form—a string.

 The basic rule is that strings are best for representing two things in computer programs: